-Cost to complete the projects
+Cost to complete the projects and Project cost accruals

-The Group estimates the cost to complete the projects in order to determine the cost attributable to revenue being recognised.
-These estimates include the cost of providing infrastructure, potential claims by contractors as evaluated by the project consultant and the cost of meeting other contractual obligations to the customers.
+The Group estimates the cost to complete of the projects and project cost accruals in order to determine the cost attributable to revenue being recognised.
+These estimates include the value attributable to work done till date, cost of providing infrastructure, potential claims by contractors as evaluated by the project consultant and the cost of meeting other contractual obligations to the customers.